memcachier/examples-rails-gis/README.md

 Application Code
 -----

 In your application, use Rails.cache methods to access MemCachier.
 A list of methods is available [here](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).
+All the built-in Rails caching tools will work, too.

 Take a look at [app/controllers/home_controller.rb](http://github.com/memcachier/memcachier-gis-example/blob/master/app/controllers/home_controller.rb) in this repository for an example.